cliffordwolf/bextdep/README.md

 ======================================================================

-The BEXT (bit extract, aka parallel extract, PEXT) instruction takes as arguments a value bit and a bit mask.
-The bits in mask indicate which bits in the value should be extracted.
+The BEXT (bit extract, aka parallel extract, PEXT) instruction takes as arguments a value and a bit mask.
+The bits in the mask indicate which bits in the value should be extracted.
 All extracted bits are then packed into the LSB end of the result: